Interview – Ally Dickaty of The Virginmarys

 CrypticRock.com – That is something really humbling to see for sure.
 Can you tell us what some of your personal musical influences are?

-Ally Dickaty – When I was growing up, I had a massive influence from Neil Young.
+Ally Dickaty – When I was growing up, Neil Young was a massive influence on me.
 Specifically, there was a BBC session he did and he was just playing these songs acoustically to the audience.
 How they translated was incredible.
-I have been listen to The Beatles since I was born.
+I have been listening to The Beatles since I was born.
 I got into a lot of Punk bands growing up as well.
-I listen to anything and everything, as long as it touches me.
+I listen to anything and everything as long as it touches me.
 I never really listen to watery or easy-listening music.
-I want to feel something and I want it to be a kind of ride, rather then just have it the background.
+I want to feel something, and I want it to be a kind of ride rather than just have it in the background.

 Ally Dickaty – Yes, he was absolutely huge.
 He was sort of the fifth Beatle.
 I think The Beatles would have been a lot different if George Martin had not been the producer all the way through.
-The stuff they created, they had the ideas, but George Martin being in the background from where he came from with orchestral experience.
+The stuff they created, they had the ideas, but George Martin, being in the background from where he came from, had orchestral experience.
 The Beatles are just a band I continue to go back to and continue to be blown away by.

 Apple Records